utkarsh-1602/interview-approaches/nodejs/Readme.md

 ### For what purpose `package.json` is used ?
 `package. json` file provides a simplified way to manage a project's metadata and dependencies.
 The file ensures a project always has current information about the libraries and tools it needs to work correctly.

+### How does Node.js handle concurrency even after being single-threaded?
+Node.js internally uses libuv library for handling all async call.
+This library creates multiple thread pools to handle async operations.

+### What is control flow in Node.js?
+Control Flow functions are executed whenever there is an async call made in the program.
+These functions define the order in which these asynchronous functions will be executed.

+### What are the main disadvantages of Node.js?
+Since Node.js is single-threaded so multi-threaded engines are better and can handle tasks more efficiently.
+Also, we do not use relational databases with Node.js like MySQL mostly non-relational databases like MongoDB is used.

+### What is REPL in Node.js?
+REPL in Node.js stands for Read, Evaluate, Print, and Loop.
+It is a computer environment similar to the shell which is useful for writing and debugging code as it executes the code in on go.

+### What is Event driven programming in Nodejs?
+Event-driven programming is used to synchronize the occurrence of multiple events and to make the program as simple as possible.

+The basic components of an Event-Driven Program are :
+1. A callback function is called when an event is triggered.
+2. An event loop that listens for event triggers and calls the corresponding event handler for that event.